appwrite/appwrite/docs/references/functions/list-variables.md

-Get a list of all variables that are currently active on your function.
+Get a list of all variables of a specific function.